opendatahub-io/odh-manifests/grafana/README.md

 installation and is required for the grafanadashboard instance mentioned above.

 # Installation
-To install Grafana add the following to the `kfctl` yaml file.
+To install Grafana add the following to the `KfDef` in your yaml file.

 ```
   - kustomizeConfig:
-      parameters:
-      - name: namespace
-        value: opendatahub
       repoRef:
         name: manifests
         path: grafana/cluster